 Olivetti M10 (ITA): L'anno dopo la presentazione dell'M20, avendo intravisto nel settore dei portatili un mercato potenzialmente solido ed in espansione, la OLIVETTI chiese alla KYOCERA (Kyoto Ceramic Co., Ltd.) una versione del suo Kyotronic KC-85, così come avevano fatto NEC per il PC-8201A e TANDY per il TRS-80 Model 100.
 Mettendo insieme questa base tecnologica e il design di Perry A. King e Antonio Macchi Cassia, nacque l'OLIVETTI M10, che rimase in produzione per due anni.

-Olivetti m10 official by Limonity (ITA): M10 :il primo portatile Olivetti
+Olivetti M10 Limonity (ITA): M10 :il primo portatile Olivetti

 Olivetti M20: This site is intended to be a meeting point for the M20 community and a collection of informations and manuals dedicated to this computer.